David Chung

 1. Scope: every build starts with the real constraint, not the requested feature.

-2. Files: no two parallel agents touch the same file.
+2. Files: no two parallel workers touch the same file.

-3. Context: expensive main context stays reserved for strategy, architecture, and judgment.
+3. Context: the expensive bench stays reserved for strategy, architecture, and judgment.

-4. Verification: agents don’t get believed just because they sound confident.
+4. Verification: a worker doesn’t get believed just because it sounds confident.

 5. Memory: decisions and issues live on disk, not just in the conversation.